-Our two August 2018 Summer Schools offer a variety of teaching streams to choose from, covering the themes of Theology, Spirituality, Chaplaincy, Film-Making in week 1 (30th July – 3rd August) and Worship: Leading and Preaching in week 2 (6th-10th August).
+Our two August 2018 Summer Schools offer a variety of teaching streams to choose from, covering the three different streams of Theology, Spirituality & Chaplaincy in week 1 (30th July – 3rd August) and three streams within Worship: Leading and Preaching in week 2 (6th-10th August).

 Summer School testimonies:‘Refreshed and renewed’, ‘Helped me refocus my Christian life’, ‘Taught me to live a simple, loving, caring Christian life’, ‘Enabled me to expand and gain more knowledge’, ‘Made some amazing friends’, ‘A great boost and encouragement’, ‘A good retreat to revive my personal spirituality and service in ministry’, ‘A wonderful space to pray and reflect’.

-Find out more about our Theology, Spirituality, Chaplaincy & Film-Making Summer School under Course Details.
+Find out more about our Theology, Spirituality & Chaplaincy Summer School streams under Course Details.